-During the general production shutdown by the Company's OEM customers, the Company won a contract to supply one of its key OEM customers with ventilator stands in the United States.
-The Company also began making medical grade masks for its customers, employees and local communities.
+During the general production shutdown by the Company's OEM customers in 2020, the Company won a contract to supply one of its key OEM customers with ventilator stands in the United States.
+The Company also began making medical grade masks for its customers, employees and local communities and to date has made over 10 million masks.